USS Worden (DD-16): World War I

 On 16 January 1918, Worden got underway for Europe in company with Hopkins, Macdonough, Paul Jones, and Stewart.
 She steamed with them - via Bermuda - to Ponta Delgada in the Azores, where she arrived on 29 January.
-There, Worden and Stewart parted company with the other three warships and put to sea again on 4 February to continue on to the French coast.
+There, Worden and Stewart parted company with the other three warships and were put to sea again on 4 February to continue on to the French coast.
 They reached Brest on the 9th and soon thereafter began escorting coastal convoys and hunting for enemy U-boats.
 During the remaining nine months of World War I, Worden maintained a grueling schedule escorting convoys between ports on the French coast.

 Inter-war period

-On 18 December, about five weeks after the 11 November armistice, she stood out of Brest in company with Flusser, Stewart, and Whipple to return home.
+On 18 December 1918, about five weeks after the 11 November armistice, she stood out of Brest in company with Flusser, Stewart, and Whipple to return home.
 Following refueling and provisioning stops in the Azores and at Bermuda, she and her traveling companions arrived at Philadelphia on 3 January 1919.
 She remained in commission for a little over six months, probably at Philadelphia.
 In any event, Worden was placed out of commission there on 13 July, and her name was struck from the Naval Vessel Register on 15 September.
 In 1920, on the first anniversary of her return home, 3 January, she was sold to Henry A. Hitner's Sons Company of Philadelphia for conversion to mercantile service.

+Worden retained her former name while in mercantile service.
+On 1 May 1942, she was steaming off the Florida coast when the nearby British freighter La Paz, en route from Liverpool, England, and Hampton Roads, VA, to Valparaiso, Chile, was torpedoed by the German submarine U-109 (Kapitänleutnant Heinrich Bleichrodt).
+Worden stood by the damaged vessel and towed her toward Jacksonville.
+Although Bleichrodt claimed both ships as sunk, Worden with a torpedo meant for La Paz, both ships survived, La Paz salvaged and resuming service, the fruit carrier continuing in that trade into the post-war period.